ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 			Rscript convert_to_newick.r ${tre} ${nwk}
 		done

 	This script uses a quick-and-dirty way allowing parallelization: The line with `last_char=${1}` stores a variable that can be specified outside of this script, when calling it with `sbatch`.
 When we then call this script for example with `sbatch prepare_phylonet.slurm 0`, the variable "0" is passed into it and used to process only a subset of files.
 The line `for fasta in ${dir}/*${last_char}.fasta` for example then loops over all Fasta file in the alignment directory that end in `0.fasta`.
 We can therefore submit this script ten times with `sbatch prepare_phylonet.slurm 0` to `sbatch prepare_phylonet.slurm 9` to process all alignment files with ten parallel analyses.
 This will allow us to reduce the run time from over 2 hours to about 20 minutes.
+If you noticed that we here used an older BEAST2 module: This was necessary because babette is not yet made compatible with the latest version of BEAST2, v.2.7.

 * Submit this new Slurm script ten times with `sbatch` using the following loop:

-		for i in {0..9}; do sbatch prepare_phylonet.slurm ${i}; done
+		for i in {0..9}
+		do
+			sbatch -o prepare_phylonet.${i}.out prepare_phylonet.slurm ${i}
+		done

 	As the script runs, it should first add XML files to the alignment directory, then BEAST2's output files, then the MCC summary trees, and finally files with the MCC trees converted to Newick format.

-You could occasionally monitor the progress of it by checking of how many files with the endings `.xml`, `.trees`, `.tre`, and `.nwk` have already been written:
+* Occasionally monitor the progress of the script `prepare_phylonet.slurm` by checking how many files with the endings `.xml`, `.trees`, `.tre`, and `.nwk` have already been written:

 		ls alignments/*.xml | wc -l
 		ls alignments/*.trees | wc -l
 		ls alignments/*.tre | wc -l
 		ls alignments/*.nwk | wc -l

+	Compare these numbers to the number of alignment files in Fasta format:

+		ls alignments/*.fasta | wc -l

 * When the Slurm script has finished, make sure that the expected number of files with the ending `.nwk` has been written: